• Skip to primary navigation

 • Place 6 biscuits in the air fryer basket.
 Be sure they are spaced apart so there will be enough room for the biscuits to rise and expand.

-• Brush tops of biscuits with melted butter or spray with oil.
+• Brush tops of biscuits with melted butter.

 • Cook for 7 or 8 minutes.
 Pause the air fryer and flip the biscuits over.
 Brush with more melted butter or spray with more oil.

-• Cook for an additional 5 or 6 minutes or until biscuits are golden brown, crispy, and cooked all the way through.
+• Cook for an additional 3-5 minutes or until biscuits are golden brown, crispy, and cooked all the way through.

 • For canned refrigerated biscuits, follow the same directions, but reduce the cooking time to 6 or 7 minutes.
 Turn them over and cook for another 2 or 3 minutes, or until crispy and cook through.